Search

 When to use It

 In interviews, you can often justify using DynamoDB for almost any persistence layer needs.
-It’s highly scalable, durable, supports transactions, and offers sub-millisecond latencies.
+It's highly scalable, durable, supports transactions, and offers single-digit millisecond latencies (or microsecond latencies with DAX).
 Additional features like DAX for caching and DynamoDB Streams for cross-store consistency make it even more powerful.
 So if your interviewer allows, its probably a great option.

 However, it's important to know when not to use DynamoDB because of its specific downsides.